Where to Discuss?

 Merge CSV: Calc Macro: Sheet Result

-Now you can save to ODS, for example to movies.ods.
+Now you can save it to ODS, for example, as movies.ods.

 Merge CSV: Calc Macro: Save to ODS